Pentagon, Army Veterans Respond To Allegations Of Immigrant Discharge

 She also says that they are simply working through a backlog of applicants “who were waiting to be vetted and were on a delayed entry status.”

-In 2009, a program known as MAVNI (Military Accessions Vital to the National Interest program) began in an effort to bring in nationals who had specialized skills like “language, medical, or cultural skills.”
+In 2009, a program known as MAVNI (Military Accessions Vital to the National Interest program) began an effort to bring in nationals who had specialized skills like “language, medical, or cultural skills.”

 Lt.
 Col. Nina Hill states that the “Department of Defense and Army policy require all recruits to undergo a suitability review as part of the military accessions process.
 One aspect of the suitability review is a security screening.
 Any recruit, to include those recruited through the MAVNI program, who receives an unfavorable security screening is deemed unsuitable for military service and is administratively discharged.”